Cheesy-Brik/linua-updater/README.txt

 How to Use

-Run Linua_Updater.exe.
+Run Linua_Updater.exe

-Select your installed The Sims 4 folder.
+Select your The Sims 4 installation folder

-Click Update.
+Click Update

-Wait until all files finish installing.
+Wait until installation finishes

 Default Game Locations